White Teeth: Clara Bowden

 Clara Jones, née Bowden, was an awkward, unpopular Jehovah's Witness who spent her adolescence canvassing door-to-door.
 When she meets the equally unappealing Ryan Topps, she abandons her religion and takes up his rebellious ways, though Ryan becomes a staunch Jehovah's Witness himself.
 When Ryan and Clara crash into a tree on Ryan's scooter, Clara's top teeth are knocked out.
 She meets Archie Jones and marries him, even though she finds him unimpressive and he is more than twice her age.
 Archie and Clara have a daughter named Irie.

 Alsana Begum

 Alsana Iqbal, née Begum, is the young wife of Samad Iqbal, to whom she was promised before her birth.
 They have twin sons, Magid and Millat.
 To help pay bills, she sews clothing on her home sewing machine for an S&M shop called Domination in Soho.
-Although charismatic and judgemental by nature, she thinks marriage is best handled with silence.
+Although charismatic and judgmental by nature, she thinks marriage is best handled with silence.
 However, she has a volcanic temper and generally wins fights with Samad by injuring him.